AISocietyIITJ/blogs-raid/src/content/blog/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: "Markdown Style Guide"
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
-pubDate: 'Jun 19 2024'
+pubDate: "Jun 19 2024"
-heroImage: '/blogs-raid/blog-placeholder-1.jpg'
+heroImage: "/blogs-raid/blog-placeholder-1.jpg"
+tags: ["astro", "blogging", "learning"]
+authors: [{ name: "John Doe", url: "https://johndoe.com" }]
+draft: false
+featured: true
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.